Learn how the progressbar works in autoscroll form face

 How it works

-In general the progressbar always tries to look ahead in time as far as he can.
-There are a few elements in your Tripetto form that can have effect on that:
+Now, instead of displaying the whole form at once, the form will only look as far ahead as it can.
+There are a few elements in your Tripetto form that can have effect on that, namely:

 Sections